Riley's hot bat, Wright's 13th win lead Braves past D-backs – KION546

 Riley homered in the first and drove in runs with doubles in the third and fifth.
 He has 11 homers, 24 RBIs and a .427 average this month.

-“At the end of the day, as long as we’re winning ballgames, that for me is what it’s all about,” Riley said.
-“If I can contribute in any way, that’s what I’m here to do.
-That’s what they’ve got me here to do.
-If I can do that, I feel like we’re right where we need to be.”

-The defending World Series champion Braves stayed three games behind the New York Mets in the division.
+The defending World Series champion Braves began the day in second place and three games behind the New York Mets in the NL East.
 Atlanta had lost four of seven but improved to 37-14 since June 1, the best record in the major leagues over that span.

-Wright has won six straight decisions and has a 2.93 ERA over his last seven starts.
+Wright has won five straight decisions and has a 2.93 ERA over his last six starts.
 He gave up five hits and two runs with two walks and five strikeouts in 6 2/3 innings.

 The Braves scored three times in the third to take a 4-0 lead.
 Michael Harris II walked and advanced on Ronald Acuña Jr.’s infield single.
 Harris scored when Dansby Swanson reached on a fielder’s choice and third baseman Josh Rojas made a throwing error to second.
 Riley followed with an RBI double and Travis d’Arnaud with an RBI single.